RobotLocomotion/drake-external-examples/drake_cmake_installed/src/pcl/README.md

 ./simple_pcl_example
 ```

-## Gory Details
+### Gory Details

-In particular, known problems that are exercised include:
+In particular, the problems that are exercised by this example include:

-* Use of different (patch) versions of Eigen by both Drake and PCL
+* Use of different versions of Eigen by both Drake and PCL
-* Use of different (major) versions of VTK
+* Use of different versions of VTK

-The Eigen issue is resolves simply by ensuring that Drake's bundled Eigen is discovered first.
+The Eigen issue is resolved simply by ensuring that Drake's bundled Eigen is discovered first as noted earlier.

 VTK itself has been extremely well engineered so that different versions of VTK can co-exist
 within the same project.
+On Ubuntu Xenial, Drake uses a very recent version of VTK (8) whilst
-The only engineering constraint on Drake is that it hides the VTK header
+PCL uses the system version (6.2).
+The only software engineering employed by Drake is to hide the VTK header
 trail so header conflicts are not transferred to downstream projects.
-Note that PCL uses system VTK.